Jeff Andretti

-Jeff Andretti (born April 14, 1964) is a former American race car driver.
-He competed in CART, and was the series' Rookie of the Year in 1991.
+Jeff Andretti (born April 14, 1964) is a former American professional race car driver.
+He competed in the Champ Car World Series and was the series' Rookie of the Year in 1991.

-Personal life
+Early life and education

-Jeff is the youngest son of Dee Ann (Hoch) and legendary Italian-born 1969 Indy 500 Champion and 1978 Formula 1 World Champion Mario Andretti, younger brother of Michael Andretti, and uncle of Marco Andretti.
-Jeff is the nephew of Mario's twin Aldo Andretti and cousin of Aldo's sons John Andretti and Adam Andretti.
-The Andretti family became the first family to have four relatives (Michael, Mario, Jeff, and John) compete in the same series (CART).
+Andretti was born in Bethlehem, Pennsylvania, on April 14, 1964, the youngest son of Dee Ann (Hoch) and Italian-born 1969 Indianapolis 500 and 1978 Formula 1 World Champion Mario Andretti.
+His older brother is Michael Andretti, and his uncle is Aldo Andretti.
+His nephew is Marco Andretti, who is the son of his brother, Michael.
+He is also the cousin of Aldo's two sons, John Andretti and Adam Andretti.
+The Andretti family became the first family to have four relatives (Michael, Mario, Jeff, and John) to compete in the same series, which occurred during the CART series.

-Racing career
+Career

-In 1983, Jeff was racing in Formula Fords, winning both the USCA Pro Ford Championship and the Skip Barber Formula Ford Eastern Series.
+In 1983, Andretti was racing in Formula Fords, winning both the USAC Pro Ford Championship and the Skip Barber Formula Ford Eastern Series.
 After qualifying for his Sports Car Club of America national license in 1984, he won the Northeast Division title in Formula Ford.
-In the November, he made his Formula Super Vee debut at Caesars Palace, Las Vegas.
+In November, he made his Formula Super Vee debut, at Caesars Palace, Las Vegas.

 He continued in Formula Super Vee the following season, with the Ralt America outfit, winning the third race of the season, on the Milwaukee Mile.
 In the CART race at the same event, Mario did the same, marking the first time a father and son had started from pole and won races on the same track, in the same weekend.
-Jeff would also win in Cleveland and Phoenix, on his way the fifth in the Robert Bosch/Valvoline Championship.
+Andretti would also win in Cleveland and Phoenix, on his way the fifth in the Robert Bosch/Valvoline Championship.